On the relationship between logarithmic TAQ and logarithmic THH: Introduction

 Let $A$ be a commutative ring spectrum and let $A \to B \to A$ be an augmented commutative $A$-algebra.
 A homotopically meaningful construction of the indecomposables was introduced and studied by Basterra \cite{Bas99}, and gives rise to a functor from the category of commutative augmented $A$-algebras to that of $A$-modules.
 The topological Andr\'e--Quillen homology ${\rm TAQ}^R(A)$ associated to a map of commutative ring spectra $R \to A$ is by definition the $A$-module ${\rm taq}^A(A \wedge_R A)$.

-For a morphism $(R, P) \to (A, M)$ of pre--logarithmic ring spectra, Sagave \cite{Sag14} constructs an $A$-module $\widetilde{{\rm TAQ}}{}^{(R, P)}(A, M)$ which corepresents \emph{logarithmic derivations}, which we review in Section \ref{logtaq} of the present paper.
+For a morphism $(R, P) \to (A, M)$ of pre-logarithmic ring spectra, Sagave \cite{Sag14} constructs an $A$-module $\widetilde{{\rm TAQ}}{}^{(R, P)}(A, M)$ which corepresents \emph{logarithmic derivations}, which we review in Section \ref{logtaq} of the present paper.
 The definition of this $A$-module involves certain Segal $\Gamma$-spaces defined in terms of the morphism $P \to M$ of commutative ${\cal J}$-space monoids.
-We revisit the construction of logarithmic derivations to provide a new formulation of log ${\rm TAQ}$ which is more reminiscent of the non--logarithmic definition:
+We revisit the construction of logarithmic derivations to provide a new formulation of log ${\rm TAQ}$ which is more reminiscent of the non-logarithmic definition:

 \begin{theorem}[Definition \ref{def:logtaq}, Theorem \ref{thm:taqcorepresents}] The $A$-module $\widetilde{{\rm TAQ}}{}^{(R, P)}(A, M)$ is naturally weakly equivalent to ${\rm taq}^A(C)$, where $C$ is an explicitly defined augmented commutative $A$-algebra dependent on the morphism $(R, P) \to (A, M)$. \end{theorem}